Table of Contents

 KILL signal is sent to all processes to force a shutdown.
 If an individual request takes longer than 10 seconds, it might be interrupted.
 Keep an eye out for entries in your application logs that indicate failure to shut down gracefully.

 Unicorn has a configurable timeout setting.
 The timeout countdown for unicorn will begin once the request is being processed by your application and end when it returns a response.
-If the request takes longer than the specified time, the master will be SIGKILL the worker working on the request
+If the request takes longer than the specified time, the master will SIGKILL the worker working on the request.

 We recommend a timeout of 15 seconds.
 With a 15 second timeout, the master process will send a